 You can configure Health Check to automatically generate TPAN reports on a regular schedule, or you can manually generate a TPAN report.
 For each report that is stored on disk, you can download an HTML or compressed ZIP file.

-To generate a TPAN report manually, click Run TPAN Report Now in the Manual Report Generation section of the Health Check Home page.
+To generate a TPAN report manually, click Run TPAN Report Now in the Manual Report Generation section of the Health Check Overview page.

 To automatically generate TPAN reports, Set the collection schedule.
-To change the schedule, click Collection Schedule in the Configure section of the Health Check Home page, and then click Configure Collection Schedule.
+To change the schedule, click Collection Schedule in the Health Check Settings.

 Each report that is stored on disk has both a sanitized and a full version.
 The sanitized versions do not include any potentially sensitive or confidential information like passwords, computer names, or IP addresses.
 Health Check retains only a configurable number of reports on disk to minimize disk space.

 For a sanitized report, you can download a compressed ZIP file.
-From the Reports section of the Health Check Home page, click Zip next to a sanitized report to download the TPAN report.
+From the Reports section of the Health Check Overview page, click Zip next to a sanitized report to download the TPAN report.

 To automatically share sanitized versions of TPAN reports every time a TPAN report is generated, enable automatic sharing of reports.
 For more information, see Set the sharing preferences.